Updated March 2023

 Quarantine for all inbound passengers

-Some countries are currently still implementing quarantine requirements for international travellers looking to enter their borders.
+Some countries still implement quarantine requirements for international travellers looking to enter their borders.
 Please note that due to the fluidity of the situation, the following list of countries may not be an exhaustive one.
 Furthermore, the implemented quarantine measures will likely be subject to change.

 As per the latest guidelines for international arrivals laid down by the Ministry of Health and Family Welfare, India, a sub-section, that is, 2% of the total passengers in all incoming international flights shall undergo random post-arrival testing at the airport on arrival, irrespective of the port of departure.

-If such travellers’ samples tested positive, their samples should be further sent for genomic testing at the INSACOG laboratory network, and they shall be treated or isolated as per the laid down standard protocol, i.e. the said passenger should be wearing a mask, isolated and segregated from other passengers in flight/travel and shifted to an isolation facility subsequently for follow-up treatment.
+If such travellers’ samples test positive, their samples should be further sent for genomic testing at the INSACOG laboratory network.
+They shall be treated or isolated as per the laid down standard protocol, i.e. the said passenger should be wearing a mask, isolated and segregated from other passengers in flight/travel and shifted to an isolation facility subsequently for follow-up treatment.

 As per the latest guidelines released by the Government of Pakistan Border Health Services, 2% of passengers arriving on international flights will be randomly selected and tested for COVID-19.
 Travellers who test positive will be advised to self-isolate for five days.

 According to the latest guidelines announced by the authorities in Chile, international arrivals will be subjected to a COVID-19 test upon arrival.
-If the traveller refuses or obtains a positive result, they must carry out mandatory quarantine for five days at a sanitary residence.
+If the traveller refuses or obtains a positive result, they must undergo mandatory quarantine for five days at a sanitary residence.

 Indonesia is only open to vaccinated travellers at this time.
 Non-vaccinated may enter the country only with a negative COVID-19 test, a 5-day hotel quarantine, and the agreement to receive the first dose of the vaccine at their quarantine hotel.